 The earliest development in printing and typography that reflected significant innovation after the invention of printing in the 15th century was stereotyping.
-Even though the topic became the subject of historical research early in the 19th century its history is not completely understood.
-In 1739 Scottish goldsmith and printer William Ged first published Belli Catilinarii et Jugurthini Historiae by Galius Sallustius Crispus (Sallust).
+Even though the topic became the subject of historical research early in the 19th century, its history is not completely understood.
+In 1739 Scottish goldsmith and printer William Ged of Edinburgh first published Belli Catilinarii et Jugurthini Historiae by Galius Sallustius Crispus (Sallust).
 This small 12mo consisted of only a title leaf and 150 pages of Sallust's text printed in very small type.
 The imprint on the title page read:

 "Edinburghi, Gulielmus Ged, Aurifaber Edinensis, non Typis mobilis, ut vulgo fieri solet, sed Tabellis seu Laminis fusis, excudebat, MDCCXXXIX."
 (Edinburgh: Printed by William Ged, Goldsmith of Edinburgh, not from movable type, as is commonly done, but from cast plates, 1739)."

 Ged had precursors in the use of printing from metal plates, but this book was the first book to announce in print that it had been published from metal plates or stereotypes rather than from individual movable types.
 Ged reprinted this edition once, in 1744.
 A manuscript note in a copy of that printing in my possession reads that copies printed in 1739 were for presentation; only in 1744 were copies offered for sale.